Batch Country House Wedding.

 Louise and Gavin’s wedding was held at the Batch Country House in Somerset, a beautiful wedding venue just outside of Western-super-Mare.

-As always i started the day with the bride and her bridesmaids, I got this booking through a recommendation from one of the Bridesmaids, Heather, not a previous client but another wedding supplier, a videographer who i’ve worked with a few times and she is probably the best videographer I have worked alongside, a lot of others tend to get in my way and i guess i get in their way but when every i’ve had the pleasure of working with heather we gust seam to be in tune and compliment each others way of working, check her out at: Somerset Wedding Films.
+As always I started the day with the bride and her bridesmaids, I got this booking through a recommendation from one of the Bridesmaids, Heather, not a previous client but another wedding supplier, a videographer who I’ve worked with a few times and she is probably the best videographer I have worked alongside.

 Anyway back to the important stuff, hair and makeup were well on the way and I settled into the day taking a few shots with the bridal party and having a little fun with the girls.